hazelcast/hazelcast/docs/design/sql/01-type-system.md

 is defined by the list of supported types, type mapping and type conversion rules.

 Type is described by name, precedence, precision and scale.
-- Name is textual representation of type name
+- **Name** is textual representation of type name
-- Precedence is an integer number which defines context-dependent type resolution rules for expressions
+- **Precision** is the total count of significant digits in the whole number, applicable to **numeric types**
-- Precision is the total count of significant digits in the whole number, applicable to **numeric types**
+- **Precedence** is a comparable value which is used for type inference in expressions.
+A type with a higher value has precedence over a type with lower value.
+If two types has the same precedence value, then the type with higher precision has precedence.

-Type family is a collection of types with the same name, but different precisions.
+**Type family** is a collection of types with the same name, but different precisions.
 All types within a family have the same name and precedence.
 For example, `INT(11)` and `INT(12)` are two types from the same `INT` family.